sawby08/godot-tale/README.md

 # godot-tale
-<p>another undertale engine made in godot 4.4. not really gonna go for an elegant presentation this time i'm just trying to familiarize myself with the engine LOL<p>
+<p>another undertale battle engine made in godot 4.4. not really gonna go for an elegant presentation this time i'm just trying to familiarize myself with the engine LOL<p>